authpass/authpass/CONTRIBUTING.md

 ## Cloning/Forking

 AuthPass makes [heavy use of submodules right now](https://github.com/authpass/authpass/blob/master/.gitmodules).
 If you fork the repository you might experience a few permission denied errors when you clone using ssh.
-To work around those you might need to add the follwing to your `~/.gitconfig`:
+To work around these SSH permission errors you might need to add the following to your `~/.gitconfig`:

 ```
 [url "https://github.com/"]